-Domain I: Ethical and Legal Standards - Trainees are expected to respond in a professional and ethical manner in increasingly complex situations over the course of training.
+Domain I: Ethical and Legal Standards - Trainees are expected to act in a professional and ethical manner, consistent with legal standards.

-Practice in Accordance with Ethical, Legal, and Professional Standards and Guidelines - Trainee is knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct and other relevant ethical / professional codes, standards and guidelines to include laws, statutes, rules, regulations governing health service psychology at the organizational, local, state, regional, and federal levels.
+Practice in Accordance with Ethical, Legal, and Professional Standards and Guidelines - Trainee is knowledge of and acts in accordance with the current version of the APA Ethical Principles of Psychologists and Code of Conduct and other relevant ethical / professional codes, standards and guidelines to include laws, statutes, rules, regulations, and policies governing health service psychology at the organizational, local, state, regional, and federal levels.

-Awareness and Application of Ethical Decision Making - Trainee recognizes ethical dilemmas as they arise and knows and applies an ethical decision-making model to resolve dilemmas under the direction of the supervisor.
+Awareness and Application of Ethical Decision Making - Trainee recognizes ethical dilemmas as they arise and applies an ethical decision-making processes in order to resolve dilemmas under the direction of the supervisor.